What is dialogue?

 5 rules for using dialogue tags

-To wrap up, let’s review some dialogue rules and best practices for using dialogue tags in your story.
+To wrap up, let’s review some dialogue rules and best practices for use of dialogue tags in your story.

 1. Limit overuse of dialogue tags